holonk/retail-calendar/README.md

 - `WeekGrouping.Group544`: 1st month has 5 weeks, 2nd has 4, 3rd has 4.
 Repeats for each quarter.
 - `WeekGrouping.Group445`: 1st month has 4 weeks, 2nd has 4, 3rd has 5.
 Repeats for each quarter.

-#### restated
+#### LeapYearStrategy

+`enum`

+If the year is a leap year (in the context of a retail calendar that means it has 53 weeks)

-`boolean`.
-If true, in leap years, first week is not included in any month.
+* And `LeapYearStrategy.Restated` is selected, the first week is not included in any month.
-Otherwise, in leap years, last week is not included in any month.
+* And `LeapYearStrategy.DropFirstWeek` is selected, the last week is not included in any month.

-Has no effect on 52 week years.
+This option has no effect on 52 week years.